1998 NFC Championship Game: Media analysis

 The Falcons missed the playoffs the following season (while their home stadium hosted the Super Bowl) and would not return to the postseason until 2002.
 Following the 2001 season, Chandler was released by the team, and Jamal Anderson retired due to a knee injury.
 As a result, their win in the 1998 NFC Championship game stood as the franchise's proudest moment for years, particularly due to the atmosphere of pessimism that surrounded the franchise at the time.
 An NFL Films retrospective on the Falcons' season noted that "years of pain were wiped away in one unforgettable afternoon," and Dan Weiner stated that, "The 1998 season was a dream come true ...
 For once, the Atlanta Falcons made believers of us all."
 In 2010, ESPN named the 1998 team as the greatest Falcons team of all-time, and the network also voted Morton Andersen's game-winning field goal as the top play in Falcons' history.
-After two defeats in the NFC Championship Game, 2004 and 2012, it was during the 2016 season that the franchise won their second NFC Championship and went on to lose Super Bowl LI in overtime to the New England Patriots, 34–28.
+After two defeats in the NFC Championship Game, 2004 and 2012, it was during the 2016 season that the franchise won their second NFC Championship and went on to lose Super Bowl LI in overtime to the New England Patriots, 34–28, after blowing a 28-3 lead.